2007 New Zealand local elections: Key dates

+Background

+Voting system

 The single transferable vote (STV) method was first used at the 2004 local elections, when ten districts and city councils employed this alternative to first-past-the-post voting (FPP).
 Of those ten, two district councils—Papakura and Matamata-Piako—reverted to FPP.
-The remaining eight councils that used STV in 2007 were Kaipara, Thames-Coromandel, Kapiti Coast, Porirua, Wellington, Marlborough, Dunedin, and the Chatham Islands.
+The remaining eight councils that used STV in 2007 were Kaipara, Thames-Coromandel, Kāpiti Coast, Porirua, Wellington, Marlborough, Dunedin, and the Chatham Islands.
+All other councils used first past the post.

-All DHBs have been using STV since the 2004 local elections.

-Results

-New mayors were elected in Auckland City, North Shore City, Manukau City, Christchurch, Rodney District, Whangarei, Far North District, Nelson, Taupo, Stratford, South Taranaki District and Buller District.

-Voter turnouts were generally lower than normal for local body elections in New Zealand.

-Peter Chin was re-elected in the Dunedin mayoral election.